Corridor is BACK!

 What is a zine?
 Zines are non-commercial, self-published booklets that are typically reproduced using a copy machine.
 They provide a safe space for the contributors to freely express themselves and share their art, words, and thoughts with a chosen (and often niche) audience.
 It does not have an ISBN or a LOC number.

 What will be in Corridor?
 Each edition will include 10 thought-provoking poems selected by the Corridor Collective.
 Each poem should be no more than one page long.
-If you have “safe for everyone” original print-ready art in any medium that would work in a 5×7 format you are welcome to submit it.
+If you have original, print-ready art in any medium that would work in a 5×7 format you are welcome to submit it.
 You can submit an original work of art that you own to accompany your poem if you would like.
-Submission does not guarantee publication.
-Poets selected will be notified and receive an electronic copy of the final zine.

 What type of poems does the Corridor Collective seek?
 Poems that provoke deep thought, offer encouragement, entertain, and/or share a story.
 Content must be friendly to all ages and lifestyles.
 Poems and art must be original and created by the submitter.
 Submission does not guarantee publication.